9 Things That Causes Water Pollution And Its Possible Solution

 Water pollution can be caused by alien or invasive species introduced into a new system to which they do not belong.
 When they are outside of their normal environment, they don’t have natural predators.
 They can run rapidly in the wild and crowd the usual plants or animals that live in the place.

-For example, the zebra mussels in the Great Lakes of the United States are carried by the wastewater flushed from the ships in Europe.
+For example, the zebra mussels in the Great Lakes of the United States are carried by the wastewater flushed from European ships.
 Meanwhile, the Mediterranean Sea has been attacked by alien algae, while the Black Sea is an alien jellyfish.

 Other Forms of Pollution

-Some forms of pollution include thermal pollution coming from the power plants or factories, which causes issues in the rivers.
-The rising temperature in the water can reduce the amount of oxygen present in the water and decrease the aquatic life that the river can support.
+Some forms of pollution include thermal pollution from power plants or factories, which can cause river issues.
+Rising water temperatures can reduce the amount of oxygen in the water and decrease the aquatic life that the river can support.

-Also, the disruption of sediments or the fine-grained powders that moves from the rivers into the sea must be considered.
+Also, the disruption of sediments or the fine-grained powders that move from the rivers into the sea must be considered.
 The water dams built as water reservoirs or to produce hydroelectric power can reduce the sediment flow.
-With this, the formation of beaches and flow of nutrients is reduced while the coastal erosion is increased.
+With this, the formation of beaches and the flow of nutrients is reduced while coastal erosion increases.

 The Effects of Water Pollution